spencertollefson/jekyll-now/_posts/2018-03-10-Update-with-Pandas-and-ISLR.md

 title: Update with Pandas and ISLR
 ---

-# Time for another blog post!
-Quick update of the four main topics I've been focused on for about the last 2 weeks:
+#### Time for another blog post!
+Quick update of the four main topics I've been focused on for the last 2 weeks:

 **1)** I've been consuming data science and python podcasts like no other.
 Talk Python to Me, Partially Derivative, Command_line Heroes, CodeNewbie, Data Skeptic, Linear Digressions, Learn to Code with Me, Test & Code, and Python Bytes --- to all those responsible for making those podcasts - THANK YOU!
 YOU HAVE A FAN IN ME!